Four medical practitioners pose for a photo.

 2. What precautions should practitioners take before starting Evenity?

-3. How should healthcare professionals administer Evenity?
+3. How should a doctor administer Evenity?

 Require assistance or custom offers?